 Frank Inn was a dog lover through and through: Though he made his living as a professional animal trainer, he was also an enormous advocate of shelter dogs.
 He'd regularly adopt pups who were at risk of being euthanized, then attempt to train them; if they weren't into the whole acting thing, he'd find loving homes for them through friends and family.
 One of his greatest success stories was Higgins, a mutt he found at California's Burbank Animal Shelter, who proved to be a natural in front of the camera.
 After making his onscreen debut on Petticoat Junction, his real star-making turn came in the first Benji film.
 According to the Humane Society, Higgins's history as a shelter dog led to the adoption of 1 million more because of Benji.

 In 2010, Eric O'Grey—a Silicon Valley-based sales rep who worked from home and spent much of his day on the phone—was taking more than a dozen different medications to control a range of health problems, including type 2 diabetes, high blood pressure, and depression.
-“It was a day-to-day existence of me and myself and really, the phone and the internet,” the 58-year-old told Metro earlier this month.
+"It was a day-to-day existence of me and myself and really, the phone and the internet," the 58-year-old told Metro in 2017.
 His diet consisted of takeout food and he would sometimes eat up to 10,000 calories per day; eventually, he began to lose contact with many of his friends and stopped leaving the house altogether.
 Then a doctor made a seemingly odd suggestion: Get a rescue dog.

 That's when O'Grey met Peety, an overweight, middle-aged Australian Shepherd/Border Collie mix at the Humane Society Silicon Valley.
 Together, they began taking twice-a-day walks and eventually worked up to three miles.
 Within 10 months, O'Grey had lost 140 pounds (and Peety had dropped 25).
 Today, O'Grey is running about five marathons a year and just released a book, Walking With Peety: The Dog Who Saved My Life, about how Peety changed his life.

 5. RIN TIN TIN